typpo/call-congress/README.md

 ## Contributing

-Contributions welcome!
+Contributions welcomed and encouraged!
 Open a pull request on this Github repo.

 Example things to do: